Ulju County: History

 Many artefacts and historic sites from the prehistoric age show that a settlement of settlers had already been formed in Ulju-gun in the prehistoric age.
 Jungsan-ri, Nongso-myeon (now Nongso 2-dong, Buk District, Ulsan), Ijeon-ri, Dudong-myeon, Dagae-ri, Eonyang-eup, Samgwang-ri, Onyang-eup, Daedae-ri, Ungchon-myeon, as well as Janghyeon-dong, Ulsan (now Byeongyeong 2-dong, Jung-gu) Hwangbangsan Mountain and the military barracks castle site, Comb-pattern earthenware remains were found.
 In addition, remains from the Bronze Age, such as ancient tombs in Daun-dong and recently, stone carvings in Cheonjeon-ri, Dudong-myeon and Bangudae Petroglyphs in Daegok-ri, Eonyang-eup, have been discovered.
 It was called Gulahwachon(屈阿火村) during the Samhan era, and King Pasa of Silla acquired this place and established the subdivision of Gulahwahyeon(屈阿火縣).
-In 757, (the 16th year of King Gyeongdeok), the name was changed to Hagok(河曲), and it was made the into a subdomain the county of Imgwan-gun, which was in the Mohwa region of Wolseong-gun.
+In 757, (the 16th year of King Gyeongdeok), the name was changed to Hagok(河曲), and it was made into a subdomain of the county of Imgwan-gun, which was in the Mohwa region of Wolseong-gun.
 According to the geographical section of record『Goryeosa』, "During the reign of King Taejo of Goryeo, due to the great achievements of the villager Park Yun-ung, Hagok-hyeon, Dongjin-hyeon (the area around Gangdong-myeon), Ugchon-myeon and Ungsang-myeon (Yangsan-gun) were Heungnyebu (興禮府) was established by combining Punghyeon."

 During the reign of King Seongjong, it was lowered to Gonghwa-hyeon (恭化縣), while its alternative name was changed to Hakseong (鶴城).
 In 1014 (the 9th year of King Hyeonjong), Gonghwa-hyeon, Heonyang-hyeon, Gijang-hyeon, and Dongnae-hyeon were reorganized into Ulju, and Bangeosa (防禦使) was installed.
 In 1143 (21st year of King Injong), Heonyang-hyeon was divided and Gammu was established.